|

 options.
 Taking the theory of "that which is learned first is learned

-best", compile your programs using the "anal retentive"
+best", compile your programs using strict and pedantic

 flags.
 This will not only catch more errors at compile time, but will